carpentries-incubator/topological-data-analysis/_episodes/04-Examples-TDA.md

 ~~~
 {: .output}

-The distance function takes a DataFrame df and an optional parameter metrica (defaulting to 'hamming').
+The distancia function takes a DataFrame df and an optional parameter metrica (defaulting to 'hamming').

 The resulting distance_matrix can be used for further analysis, such as clustering or dimensionality reduction, to explore the relationships and similarities between the variables/columns of the DataFrame.
 ~~~
-def distance(df, metrica='hamming'):
+def distancia(df, metrica='hamming'):
     # Compute pairwise distances between columns of the DataFrame
     distances = pdist(df.values.T, metric=metrica)